Zefau/ioBroker.roomba/README.md

     }
 });
 ```

+_2019-02-03 fixed error that sends map at the beginning of a mission_

 You may edit the variable ```message``` to any notification you would like to receive with the map.
 You may use ```%name-of-state%``` to retrieve the value of a state within the ioBroker.roomba object tree.